Alexander Radó: Geneva life

 In October 1935, during a visit to Moscow, Radó was approached by Artur Artuzov, deputy chief of Soviet military intelligence and by Semyon Uritsky, chief of Soviet military intelligence.
 Radó agreed to direct and expand a small Red Army intelligence unit in Switzerland with the main task of obtaining intelligence on Nazi Germany.

-In May 1936, the Radó's received permission to live in Switzerland.
+In May 1936, the Radós received permission to live in Switzerland.
 In May 1936, the whole family moved to Switzerland, part of a Soviet military espionage operation where he became chief rezident.
 They settled in a comfortable apartment at 113, rue de Lausanne, in central Geneva overlooking Lake Geneva.
 In August 1936, Radó founded yet another cartographic agency, Geo-presse using the remains of Inpress and again began a conversation with local academics to provide the veneer of respectability needed to remain under cover and to broaden his coverage of his products.
 Geopress became a much more profitable business for Radó than Inpress as the demand for maps and geographical data increased as the international situation worsened.
 He initially produced political maps but when the Spanish Civil War began, the business expanded by producing hundreds of detailed maps in multiple languages showing changes in the Republican and Nationalists military fronts as the war raged.
 The maps were distributed to publishers across the world.

 In 1937, Radó visited Italy to collect intelligence about the Italian military support of the Francist forces in the Spanish civil war (sources vary).
 This intelligence was sent to Moscow through Paris Soviet military intelligence station.
 In 1938 Radó contacted Swiss journalist and agent Otto Pünter in Bern, who gave him military intelligence on Italy.
 On Italy's military support of Franco's forces he received material from "Gabel", a Yugoslav serving as Spanish Republican consul in Sushak, Yugoslavia and military intelligence on Germany from "Puasson", a German Social Democratic political emigrant living in Switzerland with sources in Germany.
 (Note: Radó in this biography makes the claim of receiving intelligence from the Italian fascist regime and the Wehrmacht, which is confirmed by Thomas of the CIA.
 However Heffernan and Győri state there was no independent evidence for it.)

 In 1938, Rado pursued his academic interest by publishing The Atlas of To-day and To-morrow with Victor Gollancz.
 Marthe Rajchman, a Polish Jewish graphic artist was the main designer of the maps.
 The new atlas sold more than 5300 copies and generated more than £400 for Geopress.